 Large Fine Art Prints

 Over time, both crop factor and full-frame camera resolution capabilities keep improving.
-But at any given time, full-frame cameras have more resolution than crop sensor cameras.
+But at any given time with similar technology, full-frame cameras have more resolution than crop sensor cameras.
 The reason is pretty simple – large sensors on a full-frame camera can accommodate more pixels of the same or comparable technology.
 We use a remote release and a tripod to get everything sharp.

 Shooting Wildlife or Far Away Subjects

 One of the biggest drawbacks of the crop factor camera is also its biggest advantage – the multiplier effect.
 The crop sensor increases the effective focal length of the lens you’re using by a factor of 1.3 to 1.6, depending on the camera.
 The crop factor makes a wide-angle lens longer (an 18mm lens with a 1.6 crop factor has an effective focal length of 28mm) and it makes a long lens even longer (a 400mm lens on a 1.6x crop camera has an effective focal length of 640mm).
 Because of this, a crop factor camera is an excellent choice when shooting wildlife or far-away subjects.

 Note: For those of you who are technical minded a crop factor body will increase the magnification of the lens by 1.3 to 1.6 factor.
 This will not change perspective like longer lenses do.
 This is the reason why we use term effective focal length.